inngest/website/pages/blog/_posts/5-lessons-learned-from-taking-next-js-app-router-to-production.md

 Considering those challenges, we recommend falling back to a client component when you get stuck trying to implement something with a React Server Component.
 In Next.js, client components still benefit from being [pre-rendered](https://nextjs.org/docs/app/building-your-application/rendering#static-and-dynamic-rendering-on-the-server) on the server, like in the [Pages Directory](https://nextjs.org/docs/pages/building-your-application/rendering#pre-rendering).

-## **Conclusion**
+## Conclusion

-The App Router provides a lot of benefits that can enhance both app and developer experience.
-However, it is still a relatively new technology with a learning curve and some unexplored areas.
+The Next.js App Router can provide a lot of benefits that enhance both end user and developer experience.
+If you choose to adopt it, you should consider that it's still a relatively new technology that has a learning curve and aspects that are still in development.

-Overall, we’re happy with our decision to use the App Router for our new Inngest Dashboard.
-We’re excited to see how the App Router will evolve and how we can use it to improve our app.
+We started building our app when the App Router was considered "_not ready for production,_" but with our experience and the Next.js team now blessing it as _stable_, we encourage you to try it out in your project!
+We do recommend taking the time to read through the [official docs](https://nextjs.org/docs) thoroughly.
+There are enough changes from the Pages Directory that can cause some considerable headaches if you don't spend the time to understand it.

-If you’re considering using the App Router for your project, we would recommend taking the time to read through the [official docs](https://nextjs.org/docs) thoroughly.
-If you neglect this step, you may cause yourself problems.
-With the right approach and mindset, the App Router can be a powerful tool for building complex and flexible web applications.
+Overall, we're happy with our decision to be one of the early production apps adopting the App Router.
+With a major re-write, it was our chance to use the cutting-edge to avoid another re-write or upgrade again in the near future.

-In a future post, we’ll discuss how debugging has changed with the introduction of React Server Components, how to handle cold boots, and more.
+In an upcoming post, we’ll discuss how debugging has changed with the introduction of React Server Components, how to handle cold boots, and more.

-If you’re curious to see the App Router in action, check out our new Inngest Dashboard by signing up [here](/sign-up?ref=blog-5-lessons-learned-from-taking-next-js-app-router-to-production).
+If you’re curious to see our new app in action, check out our new Inngest Dashboard by signing up [here](/sign-up?ref=blog-5-lessons-learned-from-taking-next-js-app-router-to-production).

 ![The Inngest Dashboard](/assets/blog/5-lessons-learned-from-taking-next-js-app-router-to-production/inngest-dashboard.png)